veraPDF/veraPDF.github.io/policy/index.md

 `<verapdf-install-path>/config/features.xml` file.

 ### <a name="fonts"></a> Fonts
-We'll work through tow examples, one to disallow a particular font the other ensuring that documents contain only a certain font.
+We'll work through two examples, one to disallow a particular font the other ensuring that documents contain only a certain font.

 In order to configure the feature extractor to generate font data please download this [features config file](font/features.xml) and replace the current